JasperBroeck/STRATA/README.md

 - **Creative Exploration**: Using a pencil for your pocket notebook encourages experimentation without fear of mistakes.
 - **Productivity**: STRATA turns your thoughts into actionable insights.

+> “STRATA isn’t a rulebook—it’s a toolkit.
+Use what works for you, tweak what doesn’t, and make it your own.”

 ---

 Welcome to **STRATA**—a system where every thought has a place, and every action has a purpose.